 Clicking on the TG cell for a particular parameter will bring up a popup that shows a wide range of different TG modulators.
 The Inc TG cell (short for increment) determines the number of frames the ramp will cycle over, 90 frames in the example shown above.
 The cycle will sweep between the min and max tg values.

 The image at the top of this tip shows off 16 different MSG presets displayed in the Evolution Editor.
-The Evolution Editor mimics the functions available in the MSG Evolver application that shipped with Studio Artist 3.5.
 By pressing on an individual MSG preset you can evolve 15 new mutated variations.
 By working with the controls in the Evolution Toolbar at the top of the Evolution Editor or by using the MSG Editing Commands in the integral Help viewer you can access a wide range of different ways to interactively evolve new sets of MSG presets.
 Directed evolution is a very powerful way to create new presets and abstract art of animations that doesn’t require you to have an real understanding of the technical details associated with the MSG architecture.

 The evolution editor toolbar is located at the top of the evolution editor and provides a number of different command buttons you can use to direct evolution within the editor’s MSG preview cells.